BlockchainInstituteChi/weteachblockchain.org/README.md

 ***Commits made to the master branch of this repo will trigger a github pages build, which will go live after 2-3 minutes!***

+## Local Setup Instructions For Contributors
+If you're not comfortable setting up the repo locally, [Click Here](https://github.com/blockchaininstitutechi/weteachblockchain.org/contributors_guide.md) for the full instructions to configure VSCode and Github Desktop.
+The process takes about 15 minutes, and then you'll be ready to start contributing full features!

 ## Directory Map
 `Main Folder`<br>